 The Award Scheme aims to recognise outstanding or emerging practitioners who can serve as exemplars and role models for their respective industries and help attract the younger generation to pursue career in these fields.
-For the 2021-22 Award Scheme, a total of 68 practitioners have been selected by the respective Industry Training Advisory Committees (ITACs) for the award to engage in learning activities in or outside Hong Kong.
-Since 2013, a total of 561 practitioners have received the award.
+For the 2022 Award Scheme, a total of 71 practitioners were selected by the respective Industry Training Advisory Committees (ITACs) for the award to engage in learning activities in or outside Hong Kong.
+Since 2013, a total of 626 practitioners have received the award.